avondohren/chromesniffer/README.md

 Is It Flywheel
 =============

-Chrome extension that displays if a site is hosted on Flywheel, or some other crappy host.
+Chrome extension that displays if a site is hosted on Flywheel, or some crappy host.
 Also shows the WordPress version and any other services that can be determined by inspecting the page.

 [Direct download of crx file](https://github.com/avondohren/is-it-flywheel/blob/master/isItFlywheel.crx?raw=true)